Follow This Plan and You’ll Never Miss a Proposal Deadline

 Trello also has an option to view the tasks from the Kanban board as a traditional calendar layout:

-If you like the Kanban-style format but others on your team prefer seeing deadlines and tasks as a Gantt chart, a tool that might meet everyone’s needs is Toggl Plan.
-Toggl Plan is a Web-based project management tool that allows you to view your tasks on a timeline or as a Kanban board.
+If you like the Kanban-style format but others on your team prefer to see deadlines and tasks in a Gantt chart, a tool that might meet everyone’s needs is Toggl Plan.
+Toggl Plan is a Web-based project management tool that lets you view your tasks on a timeline or a Kanban board.
 Like Trello, Toggl offers free and premium subscription plans.

 Step 3: Monitor